 The history of birds in Hawai’i is one of tremendous radiation due to geographic isolation resulting in numerous species of birds found nowhere else on earth.
 Unfortunately, Hawaiian flora and fauna have suffered massive extinctions since humans and introduced mammals arrived.

 Sadly, more forest birds have joined the extinction list fairly recently.
 These include the O’u (Psittirostra psittacea), Bishops O’o (Moho bishopi), Maui-nui ‘Akialoa (Akialoa lanaiensis), and the Maui form of the Oloma’o (Myadestes sp.).
-The Maui ‘Akepa (Loxops ochraceus), the Maui Nukupu’u (Hemignathus affinis), and the Po’ouli (Melamprosops phaeosoma) have not been seen in recent years and are possibly extinct.
+In 2023, the Maui ‘Akepa (Loxops ochraceus), Maui Nukupu’u (Hemignathus affinis), and Po’ouli (Melamprosops phaeosoma) were declared extinct by the U.S. Fish and Wildlife Service (USFWS).

-We focus our efforts on the conservation of the most critically endangered of the surviving Maui honeycreepers, the Kiwikiu or Maui Parrotbill (Pseudonestor xanthophrys) and ‘Ākohekohe or Crested Honeycreeper (Palmeria dolei) and the introduction of ʻAlalā or Hawaiian Crow (Corvus hawaiiensis).
-These species and other forest birds such as the Maui ‘Alauahio or Creeper (Paroreomyza montana) and ‘I’iwi (Drepanis coccinea) are declining on Maui for many reasons including habitat loss and degradation, introduced predators and ungulates, and introduced diseases.
+We focus our efforts on the conservation of the most critically endangered of the surviving Maui honeycreepers, the Kiwikiu or Maui Parrotbill (Pseudonestor xanthophrys) and ‘Ākohekohe or Crested Honeycreeper (Palmeria dolei) as well as reintroducing back into the wild, the ʻAlalā or Hawaiian Crow (Corvus hawaiiensis).
+These species and other forest birds such as the Maui ‘Alauahio or Maui Creeper (Paroreomyza montana) and ‘I’iwi (Drepanis coccinea) are declining on Maui for many reasons including habitat loss and degradation, introduced predators and ungulates, and introduced diseases.
 Today, exotic diseases, such as avian malaria and avian pox, restrict forest birds to high elevations where low temperature prevents the survival of vectors and disease organisms.
 We combine habitat management with ornithological research to understand reasons for declines and the ways in which we can help endangered forest bird species recover.